 In a time where everyone is hustling and striving to be an entrepreneur and do their own thing, it’s easy to forget to take time to yourself and relax.
-I’ve found myself in more situations than one where I’ve bitten off more than I can chew and found myself drowning in work and stress.
-Over the years, I’ve picked up some tricks here and there that I found helpful for when I felt anxious or stressed out about my workload or life in general.
+I’ve found myself in more than one scenario where I’ve bitten off more than I can chew and ended up drowning in work and stress.
+Over the years, I’ve picked up some tricks here and there that I found were helpful for when I felt anxious or stressed out about my workload or life in general.
 I know plenty of people who struggle with some level of anxiety or stress so I thought I’d share my tips in hopes they’ll help you if you’re ever in need of some chilling out!

 How I Deal with Anxiety and Stress

 Use the Headspace App/Calm App

 I know a lot of people who still think these apps are hoax-y but I will personally tell you that they are GREAT.
 And no I am not getting paid to say this!
 I first discovered guided meditation apps in my first year of university.
 I, like the rest of the nay-sayers, thought that this was super lame and a huge waste of time.
 I definitely do not use the app every day but I’ve found myself reaching for the app at least twice a month for the past year.
 I mainly enjoy using the app before bed to direct my mind to a place of rest.
 I used to be someone who struggles with thinking about WAY too many things before sleeping—and have found myself lying awake for hours at a time thinking about nothing and everything.
 Thankfully I have gotten past that phase in my life and fall asleep as soon as my head hits the pillow.
 But even so, I still really enjoy using the app to clear my mind before falling asleep.
 I’ve noticed that doing so ensures I have a long, deep sleep every time. 👌🏽